-After that, I’ve started thinking of playing/using another technology: Docker containers.
+After that, I started thinking of playing/using another technology: Docker containers.
 So I’ve built a container for Prometheus and one for Grafana.

 At this point, I was not monitoring anything except the Prometheus container itself.
-I’ve turned my attention to my home firewall/router/wifi ap.
+I’ve turned my attention to my home firewall/router/wifi.
 For this, I needed to use SNMP, and to do that with Prometheus you need an SNMP exporter.
 So I’ve turned again to Docker and I used a docker container.
 The role of the SNMP exporter is to do the SNMP polling and convert/map the data to a format Prometheus understands.
-You will need to provide it a snmp.yml file that tells it what OID’s to use when polling.
+You will need to provide it with a snmp.yml file that tells it what OIDs to use when polling.

-Next, I wanted to monitor the Linux VM’s I’ve already had on the ESXi host.
+Next, I wanted to monitor the Linux VMs I already had on the ESXi host.
 To do that it is much simpler.
 You only have to install a node exporter on each VM and point Prometheus to those.
 This will export hardware and OS metrics.

-Next I’ve had to tell Prometheus from where to get the data.
-To do this you need to use the prometheus.yml file and point it to the node exporters, snmp exporter and the cadvisor(docker exporter):
+Next, I’ve had to tell Prometheus where to get the data.
+To do this you need to use the prometheus.yml file and point it to the node exporters, SNMP exporter and the cadvisor(docker exporter):

 global: scrape_interval: 10s evaluation_interval: 10s scrape_configs: - job_name: 'snmp' metrics_path: /snmp params: module: [mikrotik] static_configs: - targets: - 192.168.1.1 # SNMP device - add your IPs here relabel_configs: - source_labels: [__address__] target_label: __param_target - source_labels: [__param_target] target_label: instance - target_label: __address__ replacement: 192.168.1.8:9116 # SNMP exporter. - job_name: 'node_exporter_metrics' scrape_interval: 10s static_configs: - targets: ['192.168.1.8:9100','192.168.1.9:9100'] - job_name: 'docker' static_configs: - targets: ['192.168.1.8:8080']

-After configuring the polling for the information part, I focused on what things I want to observe.
+After configuring the polling for the information part, I focused on what things I wanted to observe.
 For this, I’ve used Grafana and I’ve built a dashboard for my home network.